 Namamukweny Valley Namamukweny is a word derived from Napore people and it means a lonely place with few people mostly in regard to the birds the valley is inhabited by a large number of bird species such as the White-crested Turaco, Common Bulbul, Abyssinian Roller and Eastern Paradise Whydah, Green Wood Hoopoe among others.
 It is situated in the north-west of Kidepo Valley Park and can be reached by car or on foot.

-Lomej Hills the Lomej Hills are a short drive from the headquarters.
-They are best viewing point for wildlife and birds with even the mountain reedbuck.
+Lomej Hills the Lomej Hills is a short drive from the headquarters.
+They are the best viewing point for wildlife and birds with even the mountain reedbuck.

 Local people.
-Kidepo valley National park is surrounded by the Karamajong pastoralists and the indigenous Karamajong who are cultivators that were occupying the park before it was gazetted into park.
+Kidepo Valley National park is surrounded by the Karamajong pastoralists and the indigenous Karamajong who are cultivators that were occupying the park before it was gazetted into the park.
 The pastoralist communities around are well known for their nomadism though they have started to copy up new farming mechanisms which needs to settle on one place.
-They have a lot of historical heritage that can be of interest even to a second time traveler including their Manyattas and their art and craft.
+They have a lot of historical heritage that can be of interest even to a second-time traveller including their Manyattas and their art and craft.

-Semuliki National Park Uganda is located in Bwamba County, a remote part of the Bundibugyo District in western part of Uganda.
-Semliki National Park was recognized as a Uganda safari destination national park in the month of October 1993, and it happens to be one of smallest and newest national parks.
-Semuliki National Park lies on border between Uganda and Democratic Republic of the Congo.
-The Rwenzori Mountains National Park boarders Semuliki park Uganda on the south-eastern part and Lake Albert on the northern extreme.
+Semuliki National Park Uganda is located in Bwamba County, a remote part of the Bundibugyo District in the western part of Uganda.
+Semliki National Park was recognized as a Uganda safari destination national park in the month of October 1993, and it happens to be one of the smallest and newest national parks.
+Semuliki National Park lies on the border between Uganda and the Democratic Republic of the Congo.
+The Rwenzori Mountains National Park borders Semuliki Park Uganda on the south-eastern part and Lake Albert on the northern extreme.
 The park is found within the Albertine Rift and in the western arm of the East African Rift.
 It is lying on a gently flat land escape which ranges from 670 to 760 m (2,200 to 2,490 Ft.) above sea level.
-Historically from year 1932 to year 1993 when this Uganda safari park was gazzetted, the area current occupied by Semuliki National Park was protected and managed as a forest reserve by the colonial government before being taken over by the Ugandan government’s Forest Department.
-It created and gazzetted into a national park by the Ugandan government in October 1993 and the main aim was to protect the forests as an integral part of the protected areas of the Western Rift Valley.
+Historically from the year 1932 to the year 1993 when this Uganda safari park was gazetted, the area currently occupied by Semuliki National Park was protected and managed as a forest reserve by the colonial government before being taken over by the Ugandan government’s Forest Department.
+It created and gazetted into a national park by the Ugandan government in October 1993 and the main aim was to protect the forests as an integral part of the protected areas of the Western Rift Valley.
 The park receives an estimated average rainfall of 1,250 mm (49 in) with its rainy season being from the month of May and from September to December.
-During this rainy season various areas in the park are un accessible due to the floods and the temperatures at the park keep changing from 18 degrees to 30 degrees.
-Semiliki National Park is located in the boarders of the two rivers i.e. Semuliki and Lamia rivers, These Rivers are have for so long acted as watering places for the various fauna and flora in the park.
+During this rainy season, various areas in the park are inaccessible due to the floods and the temperatures at the park keep changing from 18 degrees to 30 degrees.
+Semiliki National Park is located in the boarders of the two rivers i.e. Semuliki and Lamia rivers, These Rivers have for so long acted as watering places for the various fauna and flora in the park.